 - Once the private key and certificate are installed on the mobile device, the employee will need to figure out how to configure the mail application to use the newly installed certificate.
 This will often lead to a help desk call.

 - When the certificate expires in 1-3 years, the employee will need to know enough to renew the certificate to the multiple devices prior to expiry.
 Otherwise all recipients will receive a notification that the digital signature is not valid.

 - After certificates are renewed emails from that sender in the mail server will use different keys.
 Without automation the employee will need to manually ensure the entire key history is available or decryption of some emails won’t be possible.

 No longer do enterprises need to rely on employees to share the burden of installing or renewing certificates.
-Zero-Touch Deployment of S/MIME certificates is available today - and the pros of automation far outweigh the hassle (and risks) of manual management.
+Our S/MIME certificates are available today - and the pros far outweigh the hassle (and risks) of manual management.